SorinAlexB/PDF-Merger/README.md

 ```

 <br/>
-The output of the script will be a PDFs file named "merged-file.pdf" where all of your PDFs were merged.
+The output of the script will be a PDF file named "merged-file.pdf" where all of your PDFs were merged.